Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Abstract

 \section{Abstract}

-This paper revisits datasets and evaluation criteria for Symbolic Regression, a task of recovering mathematical expressions from given data, specifically focused on its potential for scientific discovery.
+This paper revisits datasets and evaluation criteria for Symbolic Regression (SR), specifically focused on its potential for scientific discovery.
 Focused on a set of formulas used in the existing datasets based on Feynman Lectures on Physics, we recreate 120 datasets to discuss the performance of symbolic regression for scientific discovery (\ourproblem).
 For each of the 120 \ourproblem datasets, we carefully review the properties of the formula and its variables to design reasonably realistic sampling ranges of values so that our new \ourproblem datasets can be used for evaluating the potential of \ourproblem such as whether or not an SR method can (re)discover physical laws from such datasets.
-As an evaluation metric, we also propose to use normalized edit distances between a predicted equation and the ground-truth equation trees.
-While existing metrics are either binary or errors between the target values and an SR model's predicted values for a given input, normalized edit distances evaluate a sort of similarity between the ground-truth and predicted equation trees.
-We have conducted experiments on our new \ourproblem datasets using five state-of-the-art SR methods in SRBench and a simple baseline based on a recent Transformer architecture.
-The results show that we provide a more realistic performance evaluation and open up a new machine learning-based approach for scientific discovery.
-Our datasets~\footnote{\url{https://huggingface.co/datasets/yoshitomo-matsubara/srsd-feynman_easy} }~\footnote{\url{https://huggingface.co/datasets/yoshitomo-matsubara/srsd-feynman_medium} }~\footnote{\url{https://huggingface.co/datasets/yoshitomo-matsubara/srsd-feynman_hard} } and code repository~\footnote{\url{https://github.com/omron-sinicx/srsd-benchmark} } are publicly available.
+We also create another 120 datasets that contain dummy variables to examine whether SR methods can choose necessary variables only.
+Besides, we propose to use normalized edit distances (NED) between a predicted equation and the true equation trees for addressing a critical issue that existing SR metrics are either binary or errors between the target values and an SR model's predicted values for a given input.
+We conduct benchmark experiments on our new \ourproblem datasets using various representative SR methods.
+The experimental results show that we provide a more realistic performance evaluation, and our user study shows that the NED correlates with human judges significantly more than an existing SR metric.
+We publish repositories of our code~\footnote{\url{https://github.com/omron-sinicx/srsd-benchmark} } and 240 \ourproblem datasets.\footnote{\url{https://huggingface.co/datasets/yoshitomo-matsubara/srsd-feynman_easy} }~\footnote{\url{https://huggingface.co/datasets/yoshitomo-matsubara/srsd-feynman_medium} }~\footnote{\url{https://huggingface.co/datasets/yoshitomo-matsubara/srsd-feynman_hard} }~\footnote{\url{https://huggingface.co/datasets/yoshitomo-matsubara/srsd-feynman_easy_dummy} }~\footnote{\url{https://huggingface.co/datasets/yoshitomo-matsubara/srsd-feynman_medium_dummy} }~\footnote{\url{https://huggingface.co/datasets/yoshitomo-matsubara/srsd-feynman_hard_dummy} }